Wilton suburb profile

 Wilton rental market trends

-The rental market in Wilton has remained stable over the past year, with house rents holding steady at $750 per week.
-There is no data available for unit rents, indicating a potential lack of unit supply in the area.
-As a developing suburb, Wilton offers opportunities for growth, particularly in the housing sector, as infrastructure and amenities continue to expand.
+The rental market in Wilton has experienced modest growth, with house rents increasing by 1.3% over the past year to $770 per week.
+There is currently no data available for unit rents, indicating a potential lack of supply in this segment.
+As Wilton continues to develop, it presents opportunities for investors to explore the housing market in this emerging suburb.

 Suburbs near Wilton